wyatthoho/tw-securities-collector/README.md

 # TWIndexHistory
-Get datas from Taiwan stock exchange weighted index
+Crawl and plot data from Taiwan stock exchange weighted index for specific stock number and date region

+### hello world